 The life of Christ can also be seen as a ministry of peace.
 First in creation.
-In Mark 4 we have the story of Christ falling asleep in the boat after a long hard day of working amongst the many people who had come to Him for blessing.
+In Mark 4:35-41 we have the story of Christ falling asleep in the boat after a long hard day's work amongst the many people who had come to Him for blessing.
 Carried exhausted by His disciples into the boat, He fell asleep.
-It has always amazed me that the God of Israel who neither slumbers nor sleeps could come to earth as a Man and experience physical exhaustion and the blessing of sleep.
+It has always amazed me that "the [God] of Israel who neither slumbers nor sleeps" (Psalm 121:4) could come to earth as a Man and experience physical exhaustion and the blessing of sleep.
 Christ was truly man.
 But He was always God.
-Awaken by the terrified disciples from sleep, Jesus "rebuked the wind, and said unto the sea, 'Peace, be still!'
-And the wind ceased, and there was a great calm."
+Awaken from sleep by the terrified disciples "[Jesus] rebuked the wind, and said unto the sea, 'Peace, be still!'
+And the wind ceased, and there was a great calm" (Mark 4:39).

 This is one of the most telling stories of the peace of God.
 The disciples saw the waves and wanted, more than anything else, the storm to cease.
 Just like us, they wanted the Lord to take away the circumstances and so give them peace.
-The Lord did this but adds, "Why are you so fearful?
+The Lord did this but adds "Why are you so fearful?
 How is it that you have no faith?"
+(Mark 4:40).
 The lesson was a simple one: whilst the disciples were in the boat with the Lord they were safe.
-Peter had a personal experience of this when he walked on the water but, taking his eyes off the Lord, he began to sink.
+Peter had a personal experience of this when he walked on the water but, taking his eyes off the Lord, he began to sink (Matthew 14:22-32).
 Faith is linked to peace.
 Faith in the Lord gives peace in spite of the circumstances which rage around us.
-This is the peace He wants us to know in our daily lives - a peace which passes all understanding.
+This is the peace He wants us to know in our daily lives - a peace which passes all understanding (see Philippians 4:7).